vercel/vercel/README.md

 2. Install dependencies with `yarn install`
 3. Compile the code: `yarn build`
 4. Link the package to the global module directory: `cd ./packages/now-cli && yarn link`
-5. You can now start using `now` anywhere inside the command line
+5. You can start using `vercel` anywhere inside the command line

 As always, you should use `yarn test-unit` to run the tests and see if your changes have broken anything.